exbin/bined-intellij-plugin/README.md

 Compiling
 ---------

-Java Development Kit (JDK) version 11 or later is required to build this project.
+Java Development Kit (JDK) version 17 or later is required to build this project.

 IntelliJ Idea platform is necessary to build this plugin.
 See. https://jetbrains.org

-Use buildPlugin gradle task to build distribution build.
+Use "buildPlugin" gradle task to build distribution build.

-Assign SDK using 2023.2.1 IntelliJ platform / add and use "Other/Plugin" run configuration to execute.
+Use "runIde" gradle task to run.

 License
 -------